My Very Own Dopamine and Trauma Recovery Story

 The dopamine and trauma pattern in your brain is discoverable, and once seen, it can be changed.
 Most people spend their entire lives running from their trauma patterns without ever naming them clearly.
 You can’t rewire what you don’t see.

 The second principle is nervous system stabilization.
 Rewiring dopamine can only happen when your nervous system feels safe enough to experiment with new patterns.
-This means creating genuine safety, which for trauma survivors is non-negotiable.
-Safety isn’t just physical; it’s emotional, relational, and neurological.
-Until your nervous system feels genuinely safe, no amount of dopamine and trauma coaching will stick.
-Safety in the context of dopamine and trauma recovery looks and feels different than you might expect.
+Research by Porges (2023) demonstrated that creating genuine safety is non-negotiable for trauma survivors, because chronic stress has conditioned their neural circuitry to interpret calm as threat.
+Until your nervous system feels genuinely safe, no amount of dopamine work will produce lasting change.

-This is why trauma-informed coaching differs fundamentally from standard coaching.
+This is why trauma-informed therapy differs fundamentally from standard practice.
 We’re not pushing you toward goals; we’re helping your nervous system recognize that it can release survival mode without dying.
 We’re teaching your brain that you’re no longer the age you were when the trauma happened and that the world isn’t as dangerous as your nervous system learned it was.

 The fifth principle is addressing the emotional numbness and reward insensitivity that often accompanies trauma dopamine coding.
 Many trauma survivors can achieve but cannot feel genuine satisfaction.
-They can accomplish but cannot access joy.
-The reward circuitry has become so deeply tangled with survival that pleasure feels dangerous or foreign.
+The reward circuitry has become so deeply tangled with survival that pleasure feels dangerous.
 Rewiring this requires direct work with the neural circuits responsible for emotional experience, not just motivation.
-It requires learning to feel safe enough to let yourself experience reward.

-Let me give you a real example from my practice.
-I worked with an executive who came to me because despite having achieved virtually everything he set out to achieve, he felt empty.
+I worked with an executive who came to me because despite having achieved virtually everything he set out to accomplish, he felt empty.
 He had the career, the financial success, and the respect.
-But he also had chronic anxiety, emotional numbness, and a terrible relationship with rest.
-He was continuously reaching for the next accomplishment because the current one brought no real satisfaction.
+But he also had chronic anxiety fueled by unresolved stress, emotional numbness, and a terrible relationship with rest, continuously reaching for the next accomplishment because the current one brought no satisfaction.

-His history: his father left when he was seven.
+His history: his father left when he was seven — an early abandonment that functioned as emotional abuse.
 His mother worked constantly to keep them afloat.
 Early on, he learned that his safety and his mother’s stability depended on him being no trouble, on him being impressive, and on him compensating for the loss through excellence.
 His dopamine system got wired to that mission.
 Achievement became the only reliable predictor of safety.
 The dopamine and trauma connection was forged in childhood, and he had been running his adult life on autopilot.

 Now, as an adult, his dopamine fired most powerfully when he was working, achieving, and impressing.
 Rest triggered anxiety because rest felt like failure.
 Peace felt like danger.
 Genuine emotional connection felt like a waste of energy that should be directed toward the next goal.
 His relationships suffered because his dopamine system couldn’t access reward from intimacy the way most people can.
 His success felt hollow because his nervous system never internalized that he was safe enough to enjoy it.